numbfall/faiz-hugo-cms/site/content/projects/_index.md

         tailoring, electric work, computer skills, and more.
 These centers aim to develop bread-earning capabilities in young children.
 This has now evolved into a charity school by the grace of Allah.
+    - image: /img/illustrations-marriage.svg
+      text: >-
+        Orphan girls are helped in getting them married, by managing their wedding arrangement funds.
+Donors are encouraged to contribute in cash and kind for this cause.
+Used wedding day clothes may also be contributed if they are in good condition.
   description: >-
     Faiz-e-Aam trust is working on a number of projects for the benefit and welfare of the underprivileged.
 These include educational as well as social